-The Herring Run SRRR Plan was accepted by the EPA on September 9, 2013, and needs to be implemented by September 6, 2018.
+The Herring Run SRRR Plan was accepted by the EPA on September 9, 2013 and certified by the County as substantially complete on September 6, 2018.

 There are multiple projects under design in Herring Run, below is a list of the proposed projects.